-In total, Orange Marine has installed more than 180,000 kilometers of fibre optic submarine cables in all oceans.
-The ships carried over 540 repairs on routes, some of which by 5.500 meters of depth.
+In total, Orange Marine has installed more than 230,000 kilometers of fibre optic submarine cables in all oceans.
+Its ships carried over 670 repairs on routes, some of which by 6000 meters of depth.

 In October 2010, Orange takes control of Elettra, a subsidiary of Telecom Italia.
-Its management is delegated to Orange Marine, which now operates 6 cable ships from marine bases or from foreign ports.
+Its management is delegated to Orange Marine, which now operates 6 cable ships and a survey vessel from marine bases or from foreign ports.

 The legal structure of Orange Marine manages several companies, all 100% subsidiaries, including Chamarel Marine Services and SIMEC, which designs, manufactures and operates submarine vehicles (ROV, ploughs, trenchers and crawlers).

 Orange Marine contributes actively to the development of the high-quality global network.

 years of experience.
 Orange Marine, formerly France Télécom Marine, has specialized in the laying and maintenance of submarine cables since the end of the XIXth century.

 ships operated, including one dedicated to survey.

 Cable ship René Descartes is the first Cap-Hornier cableship in the world.